“They are 100% putting their trust in you to give them the right advice”

-And finally, is this the future of retail?
+And finally, is this the future of retail teams?

 Carly and Archie said with confidence that going forward live video shopping is a game-changer and one to watch.
 Considering their previous in-store retail backgrounds they thoroughly enjoy working with new technology and building customer relationships virtually.

 Retail and sales are synonymous with unsociable hours, stress, and low job satisfaction.
-However, the future of retail shares a glimpse that working in retail can be a rewarding job role with the power to influence and develop valuable skills in the workplace.
+However, the future of retail teams share a glimpse that working in retail can be a rewarding job role with the power to influence and develop valuable skills in the workplace.